jmiller14/WebFrontEndUnitTests/README.md

  configuration.
 This does whatever work we need to bootstrap our tests including loading ngMocks and the module that we need to test, `ngculator`.

+### Adding buttons

+To add a button, create a module in the `ng/ngculator/buttons` directory, including the spec.

 ### Testing React
 TODO...